European-Cyclists-Federation/European-Cyclists-Federation.github.io/README.md

 <iframe src= "Images/Ratio Contraflow.html" height="800" width="800" name="iframe_a" title="Iframe Example"></iframe>

-The [map](Europe_level/Europe_map_D.html presents the ratio of local one-way streets with contraflow cycling allowed to the total length of local one-way streets.
-Areas are coloured in line with the ranging values of the ratio.
+<div style="text-align: justify">The [map](Europe_level/Europe_map_D.html presents the ratio of local one-way streets with contraflow cycling allowed to the total length of local one-way streets.
+Areas are coloured in line with the ranging values of the ratio.  </div>

 <iframe src="Visualization/Europe_map_D.html" height="800" width="800" name="iframe_a" title="Iframe Example"></iframe>